striderzz/2D-Platformer-Unity/README.md

 Player Controller: A customizable player controller script with smooth movement and double jump movement.

+Animated Player Controller: Player control with Idle, Run, Jump animations implemented in the project.

 Game Manager and UI Manager: Systems to manage gameplay.

 Player Death and Respawning: Respawn and death system.